 Legal and Illicit Opioids

 Mixing alcohol with opioids such as heroin, Vicodin, Fentanyl, Percocet, and more is extremely dangerous.
 Alcohol and opioids magnify the depressive effects of each other, leading to potentially fatal sedation and respiratory failure.
+The most life-threatening side effect of combining alcohol with Opioids is depressed breathing.
+Without enough oxygen, the brain will begin to shut down organ systems, and the person can eventually suffer brain damage or death due to lack of oxygen.
 These two types of drugs can also cause serious liver damage if mixed.

 Mixing alcohol with meth is one of the most dangerous possible combinations.
 The combination of alcohol and meth puts extreme pressure on the heart and greatly raises blood pressure.
-Individuals under the influence of both meth and alcohol are very likely to act extremely aggressively and irresponsibly.
+Violent behavior and sexual promiscuity are very common with both of these substances, however they become even more likely when you mix them.
 This mix also causes significant kidney damage and worsens hangovers.

 See how Jerry

 In many cases, the same individual may be addicted to alcohol and other substances at the same time.
 This poses extra challenges during treatment, because the patient will have more specialized needs.
 In particular, detox can be especially challenging and dangerous.
 Withdrawal symptoms from all substances may be present and exaggerated.
 It is critical that patients who are addicted to alcohol and other substances detox under the supervision of a professional because of the many serious and potentially fatal impacts that can occur.
 Even after initial detox is completed, treatment experts will have to deal with all addictions at once, which can be difficult.
 After leaving treatment, the patient is advised to attend support groups for all substances, for example Alcoholics Anonymous and Narcotics Anonymous.